Charitable organization: Growth during the 19th century

 Philanthropy became a very fashionable activity among the expanding middle classes in Britain and America.
 Octavia Hill (1838–1912) and John Ruskin (1819–1900) were important forces behind the development of social housing, and Andrew Carnegie (1835–1919) exemplified the large-scale philanthropy of the newly rich in industrialized America.
 In Gospel of Wealth (1889), Carnegie wrote about the responsibilities of great wealth and the importance of social justice.
 He established public libraries throughout English-speaking countries and contributed large sums to schools and universities.
 A little over ten years after his retirement, Carnegie had given away over 90% of his fortune.

+Charities that were founded during this time were often aligned with religion.
+In 1886, Christians belonging to various Christian denominations launched an ecumenical fraternal order, the International Order of the King's Daughters and Sons, that sought to engage in philanthropic work including "building churches; paying mortgages on those already built; educating the young men and women for the ministry and for the foreign mission field; taking care of orphans and widows, of the old and the sick; building hospitals and infirmaries; sending trained nurses to the homes of the poor; and following the sailors with evidences of loving care."
+Members are known to wear a "silver cross as the outward symbol of their pledge of love and service and more than one thousand different lines of work upon which they have entered".

 Towards the end of the 19th century, with the advent of the New Liberalism and the innovative work of Charles Booth in documenting working-class life in London, attitudes towards poverty began to change.
 This led to the first social liberal welfare reforms, including the provision of old age pensions and free school-meals.